syntax-syndicate/plakar-backup-platform/README.md

 ## Community

-You can join our [Discord](https://discord.gg/uuegtnF2Q5) to discuss the project !
+You can join our very active [Discord](https://discord.gg/uuegtnF2Q5) to discuss the project !

 ## Warning